-Research Writing in the Disciplines
+Research Writing in the Disiplines

-Equivalent to IHCC ENG 1111 Research Writing in the Disciplines-WRIT Emphasizes textual analysis of primary and secondary sources with focus on writing in students' academic and/or professional disciplines.
+IHCC Equivalent: ENG 1111 Research Writing in the Disciplines 2 cr Emphasizes textual analysis of primary and secondary sources with focus on writing in students' academic and/or professional disciplines.

 The Research Paper

 Equivalent to IHCC ENG 1114 The Research Paper - WRIT 3 cr Emphasizes critical analysis of fiction or nonfiction texts, at least one book-length, resulting in a research paper that reflects analysis and synthesis of multiple sources.
 Prereq: Grade of C or higher in ENG 1108.